The Team

 Nisa-Nashim | Jewish Muslim Women's Network

-Laura Marks OBE – Co-Founder & Acting CEO
+Laura Marks CBE – Co-Founder & Acting CEO

 Laura co-founded Nisa-Nashim on her journey to help strengthen bonds between communities and build social cohesion.